shrikantgour/medcrawl/README.md

 # medcrawl
+To run the project-
+1.copy the project on your local device
-To run the project- open a terminal in this directory (preferrable through an IDE like vscode) and run the following- python .\mcrawl\spidertest.py
+2. open a terminal (python shell/powershell) in mcrawl directory and run python manage.py runserver
+3.Open the url shoen in terminal in a web browser (default - http://127.0.0.1:8000/) enter and tag and search.